Planet of the Apes (comics): Power Records

-The company also produced an audio-only series on LP that featured the main characters of the television series — Virdon, Burke and Galen — in original stories.
+The company also produced an audio-only series on LP that featured the main characters of the television series—Virdon, Burke and Galen—in original stories.

 Chad Valley

 In 1975, Chad Valley, a U.K. toy company, produced 32 short film-based comic strips containing illustrated scenes from various TV series episodes, packaged as part of the slideshow projector playset, named respectively Chad Valley Picture Show: Planet of the Apes Sliderama Projector These strips are extremely rare and difficult to come by, and contain many continuity errors.

 Brown Watson Books

-Between 1975–1977, Brown Watson Books published a trio of UK-published hardcover comic annuals based on the spin-off 1974 television series.
+Between 1975 and 1977, Brown Watson Books published a trio of UK-published hardcover comic annuals based on the spin-off 1974 television series.

 Editorial Mo.Pa.Sa.

 Editorial Mo.Pa.Sa., an Argentine company, published seven Spanish-language Apes comics in the 1970s, featuring original tales about the television series' characters.
 It was written by Jorge Claudio Morhain, and Ricardo Barreiro, with art by Sergio Mulko and T. Toledo.
 Five additional issues were planned, but were never produced.
 To date, the Spanish stories have never been published in English, but translations have been made available on fan sites.